dbj-data/include/architecture/design.md

 ### 1.7.1.
 Be careful to avoid std lib legacy labyrinth

-- no <iostream>
+- no `<iostream>`
-- no <system_error>
+- no `<system_error>`
-- no <exception>
+- no `<exception>`
-- be very economical with std::string
+- be very economical with `std::string`
 - do not be afraid of mixing into your C++ code, modern ISO C features
+  - if made possible by your compiler
   - [VLA](https://gustedt.wordpress.com/2014/09/08/dont-use-fake-matrices/)
   - [compound literals](https://gustedt.wordpress.com/?s=compound+literals)
   - mature and useful numerous `__attribute__(())` extensions

 Avoid C++ abstractions for the sake of abstractions.
-Apparently the word is now, Windows itself is developed in "C with classes" using cpp files.
-I think that is a "kindergarten syndrome".
+Apparently the word is now (circa 2020), Windows itself is developed in "C with classes" using cpp files.
+I think that is a "kindergarten syndrome" of the team.
 Very little experience and very little Architecture.

 If you want to get a glimpse of what "grown ups" from MSFT think and how do they develop in C++, look up and study the [WIL](https://github.com/microsoft/wil) library.
+Read between the lines and think what is not written in there,any why :wink:

 ### 1.7.2.
 SEH

 TO the surprise of many MS STL has been designed to work with no C++ exceptions too.
 In which case it uses SEH.
 That is: it raises Structured Exceptions.

-In the "SEH mode", MS STL compared to EASTL is it seems very fast.
+In the "SEH mode", MS STL is it seems very fast.

 ### 1.7.3. clang-cl